 Both commercial and subsistence fishing is undertaken in Tonga.
+Overall commercial fisheries jobs represent a modest 2% of national employment, however like other PICs, subsistence fishing is critical for large portions of the population.
 The commercial fishery targets tuna, deepwater snapper, commercial sport, seaweed and the aquarium trade.
 Subsistence fisheries common throughout Tonga target mostly reef fish by a variety of methods such as night spearfishing, gillnetting, hand-line fishing and the use of fish fences.
 Small boats of various types are used including canoes, and both outboard and inboard engine-powered small vessels.